panozzaj/try/README.md

 **New in try-ink:**

+- Templates for project scaffolding (rails new, laravel new, etc.)
+- Promote directories to permanent locations (Ctrl+O)
 - Init actions menu after creating directories
 - Type directory name to confirm deletion (safer than y/n)
 - JSON config format